 Anxiety is a common mental health condition, which will affect as many as 1 in 4 people at some point during their life.
 There are times when it is normal to feel anxious, for example before a test or a job interview, but when this continues over a longer period it can seriously interfere with your quality of life.

-Anxiety has strong links with a number of other physical and emotional issues including chronic stress, depression, insomnia and digestive disorders.
+Anxiety has strong links with several other physical and emotional issues including chronic stress, depression, insomnia, and digestive disorders.
 It can be treated using medications such as antidepressants.
 However, these can cause unpleasant side effects and many people prefer to manage their anxiety naturally.

 What is Anxiety?

 There are many different reasons why people suffer from anxiety.
 There may be a genetic factor, meaning that if a close relative suffers from anxiety, you are more likely to as well.
 Being under constant pressure or exposed to prolonged stressful events can also trigger anxiety.

 Other things that may lead to anxiety are chronic illness, drug or alcohol abuse and childhood trauma.
 Some people simply have a personality that is more prone to experiencing anxiety.

 The symptoms of anxiety vary from person to person and can include both emotional and physical problems.
 The most common of these include:

 - Feelings of fear, worry, or unease